2018 — San Diego, California, CA/US

 That in mind I will provide a disclaimer, do not say evil things for the sake of competition, that approach is not persuasive at all!
 By evil I mean saying that genocides are good/necessary or that rape is ok, this extreme is not one that will persuade me to vote for you.

 NEG- If you are going to go for framework make sure that the rebuttals contextualize the framework debate to the affirmative.
 Specificity in these debates goes a long way because often times framework is a blanket extension of standards with no explanation as to how the 1AC in particular causes the impacts.

 AFF- If you are answering framework make sure you address their interpretation or provide a counter interpretation for the debate.
-I do not think that affirmatives have to be exclusively topical, but if you are not topical I do expect there to be some defense of a non-topical approach.
+Alf's should attempt to address the resolution, but if you dismiss the resolution I expect there to be a defense of a non-topical approach.

 If you have any questions please feel free to email me @ email@example.com

 Grace Saez Paradigm

 2015 Update: The paradigm below is all still pretty true but I only judge a couple of tournaments per year now so I am not sure how relevant it is.